aidanbudd/course_EMBO_at_TGAC_PPI_Sep2015/trainingMaterial/zsuzsannaDosztanyi/index.md

 ###   Filtering motif hits

-> Dynein light chain protein binds to disordered segments that have a TQT binding motifs.
-One of its known interaction partner is FA83D ( Q9H4H8 ) with the region VGTQTS.
+Dynein light chain protein binds to disordered segments that have a TQT binding motifs.
+One of its known interaction partner is FA83D ( Q9H4H8 ) with the region `VGTQTS`.
-> We found  the same sequence in the protein ASNSD1.
+We found  the same sequence in the protein `ASNSD1`.

 1. Do you think it can be a valid binding partner?

-> Hint: Predict disordered binding regions (e.g. with ANCHOR)
+Hint: Predict disordered binding regions (e.g. with ANCHOR)

-> You can add the VGTQTS motif to the search too in the motif window
+You can add the `VGTQTS` motif to the search too in the motif window

-> Is the matching region predicted to have a disordered binding region?
+Is the matching region predicted to have a disordered binding region?

 ## Exercise 10